 Length: 61 cm

 Weight: 20.25 kg

-Honu has kindly been adopted for Kathryn by Michael, by Olga Koreneva & Ksenia Kazakova, and by Isabell.
+Honu has kindly been adopted for Kathryn by Michael, by Olga Koreneva & Ksenia Kazakova, Isabell and for Tami by Paul.

 Honu arrived at the Rescue Centre by sea plane and was given a full medical assessment by Dr Minnie and Dr Claire.